withastro/docs/src/pages/en/core-concepts/framework-components.md

 </MySidebar>
 ```

-Framework components can only contain other components of the same framework.
-For example, a single React component can have an entire tree of React child components, but cannot contain Astro components or Vue components.
-Only Astro components can contain child components from any framework.
+⚠️ *Note that framework components themselves (e.g. `.jsx`, `.svelte`) cannot mix multiple frameworks.*

 This allows you to build entire "apps" in your preferred JavaScript framework and render them, via a parent component, to an Astro page.
 This is a convenient pattern to allow related components to share state or context.

+Each framework has its own patterns for nesting: `children` props and [render props](https://reactjs.org/docs/render-props.html) for React and Solid; `<slot>` with or without names for Svelte and Vue, for example.
+Note, however, that you can't pass render props or named slots to a framework component from a `.astro` file, even if the framework component supports it.
+This is due to a limitation in Astro's compiler.

 ## Can I Hydrate Astro Components?